 - Disclose to his or her institution, in such manner as his or her institution may prescribe, any involvement with or interest in any entity involved in any aspect of student financial

-West Liberty University will begin awarding aid to those students meeting the April 15th deadline and having the lowest EFC’s.
+West Liberty University will begin processing aid to those students meeting the April 15th deadline and having the lowest EFC’s.

 For more information, please contact the Financial Aid Office:

 Toll Free #1.866.WEST.LIB

 FAX # 304-336-8088